brocksterr/aws-bootcamp-cruddur-2023/journal/week1.md

 Research best practices of Dockerfiles and attempt to implement it in your Dockerfile Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.

+Notes

+Troubleshooting:

+* Had to do some troubleshooting becuause I misstyped the import statement in app.py for "notifications_activities" - **Resolved**
+* Had to do some troubleshooting becuase I was receiving "NameError: name 'NotificationsActivities' is not defined" while accessing api/activities/notifications - **Resolved**
+*